EMCECS/clarity-react/README.md

 # Clarity React Binding

 This project an unofficial implementation of [VMware Clarity Design](https://clarity.design) in React.
-I leverages CSS, icons and images from the Clarity project.
+It leverages CSS, icons and images from the Clarity project.

 ## Usage in React projects